GENERIC NAME: nefazodone

 GENERIC AVAILABLE: Yes

 PREPARATIONS: Tablets: 50, 100, 150, 200, and 250 mg.

 STORAGE: Tablets of nefazodone should be kept at room temperature, below 40 C (104 F).

 PRESCRIBED FOR: Nefazodone is used for the treatment of depression.

 DOSING: The recommended dose range is 150-300 mg twice daily.
 The maximum dose is 600 mg daily.
+The starting dose is 100 mg twice daily.
+Doses may be increased weekly by 100 to 200 mg day in two divided doses.
 As with all antidepressants, the full effect may take a few weeks to become manifest.
 Doses are often adjusted slowly upward to find the optimal dose.
 Elderly patients and debilitated persons may need lower doses.